Study In The United Arab Emirates - International Students

 Accommodation in the UAE is not cheap, particularly in major cities like Dubai and Abu Dhabi.
 There are two main options for housing when studying an undergraduate degree in the UAE:

-- University accommodation – such as halls of residence
+• University accommodation – such as halls of residence

-Private accommodation – House and flat rentals
+• Private accommodation – House and flat rentals

 Most international students coming to study in the UAE will live on campus in university accommodation.
 This is almost exclusively true for students from international universities who have degrees based in the UAE.

 The UAE is not a cheap place for students, with food, rent and shopping all more expensive than many other Middle Eastern and Asian countries.

 The UAE is an extremely safe society, where crime is treated very harshly.
 For such a highly industrialised nation, the UAE has relatively little crime.
-The crime international students are most likely to suffer is low level theft or pickpocketing.
+The crime international students are most likely to suffer is low-level theft or pickpocketing.